davidrjonas/composer-lock-diff/README.md

 - Make sure there is a way to test the feature.
 - Test with PHP 5.3 (I'm serious!), >=5.4<7, 7.current.
 Docker is helpful, particularly for the older versions.
 Just run the ubuntu:12.04 image and install php for 5.3 and 14.04 for 5.6.
 I can help if you're having trouble.

+The `Makefile` has some test cases.
+Run `make | less` and inspect the output.
+If you need specific versions or more information, continue reading.

-To run using the test data simply point the `--to` and `--from` args at the lock files,
+To run using the test data manually simply point the `--to` and `--from` args at the lock files,

 ```php
 php ./composer-lock-diff --from ./test-data/composer.from.lock --to ./test-data/composer.to.lock